 Score 1: Spine prominent and sharp, fingers easily pass under horizontal processes (HP).
 Too thin, possibly diseased.

 Score 2: Spine prominent and smooth, fingers go under with pressure.
 Too thin, hard used rams, needs supplementary feeding.

 Score 3: Spine smooth and rounded, fingers need pressure to find ends.
-Optimum condition for mating.
+Acceptable condition for mating under good feeding conditions.

 Score 4: Spine detected as a line, HP are not felt.
-Overfat.
+This is the optimum body condition score at the start of mating season

 Score 5: Spine not detectable, fat dimpled over spline, HP not detectable.
+Grossly overfat,

-Grossly overfat, mating ability compromised.
-Eyes and nose Eyes: should be checked for any abnormality: presence of ocular lesion, anemia (pale conjunctiva), icterus (yellowish conjunctiva) or any eye discharge.
+Eyes and nose

+Eyes: should be checked for any abnormality: presence of ocular lesion, anemia (pale conjunctiva), icterus (yellowish conjunctiva) or any eye discharge.

 Nose: should be slightly humid with no discharge of any type.
 Its movements should be regular and not very perceptible.

 Notify to the veterinarian any abnormal sign.